hbz/lobid-blog/_posts/2017-04-25-api-documentation-2.md

 # Documenting the API

-The [API documentation](http://lobid.org/organisations/api) introduces basic API request concepts by providing example queries, expands these with some advanced queries on nested fields, and provides details for tricky cases like querying for URLs (which require escaping of special characters).
+The API documentation ([lobid-organisations](http://lobid.org/organisations/api), [lobid-resources](http://lobid.org/organisations/api)) introduces basic API request concepts by providing example queries, expands these with some advanced queries on nested fields, and provides details for tricky cases like querying for URLs (which require escaping of special characters).
 For a full reference on the supported query syntax, we link to the relevant Lucene documentation.

 The documentation describes the supported response content types and provides samples for requesting them.
 We provide complete documentation on using the API to build an autocomplete functionality, including an embedded example in the documentation page.